 Before you undertake the idea of cleaning an old coin, caution is key!
 Most advice given by experts is not to do this unless you are sure the coin will not lose any value or has no intrinsic value to start with.

-If the latter is the case and you wish to clean a coin to expose more detail, there are several ways to this.
+If the latter is the case and you wish to clean a coin to expose more detail out of interest, there are several ways to this.
 This fall into the bracket of mechanical, electrolytic and chemical cleaning.

 How to clean a coin at home